xebialabs/xl-deploy-kubernetes-operator/documentation/docs/manual/onprem.md

 docker system prune -af --volumes
 ```

-Next you have to define a resolvable hostname, for example like:
+Next you have to define a resolvable hostname in `/etc/hosts`, for example like:
 ```text
 192.168.59.101 k120
 ```